AnjaliSahu-data/Customer_Sales_Analysis/ReadmeCSA.txt

 # 📊 Customer Sales Analysis – Excel Assignment

 ## 🔍 Project Description
-This project is a hands-on Excel assignment where I analyzed a customer sales dataset using built-in Excel **statistical functions** and **pivot tables**.
+This project is a hands-on Excel assignment where I analyzed a customer sales dataset using built-in Excel **statistical functions**.

 ## ✅ Excel Functions Used:
 - **SUMIF**, **SUMIFS**